Perspective | ‘Book of Boba Fett’ finale’s post-credits scene points to the future of Star Wars

 But deaths don’t always stick in Star Wars.
 Darth Maul came back to life in “Star Wars: The Clone Wars,” the animated series where Bane made his debut.
 There’s no better candidate to resurrect to be a top-notch rival for Boba Fett than the blue-skinned, red-eyed cowboy.
 Perhaps the Jawas found Bane and plugged him into something to keep him in the land of the living.
 Time, and perhaps another season of “The Book of Boba Fett,” will tell.
 And don’t forget, before his return on “The Mandalorian,” Fett was thought dead for decades to the Star Wars fandom.
 Anything is possible.

 But is this the way a Boba Fett series should be handled?
 Sharing so much of the limelight with other prominent Star Wars characters?
-Since Star Wars arrived on Disney Plus there’s been nothing but high praise for story architects Jon Favreau and Dave Filoni, but “The Book of Boba Fett” was met with some discontent fans who thought the titular character, arguably one of the most popular characters in the history of Star Wars, was being overshadowed by frequent guest stars.
+Since Star Wars arrived on Disney Plus, there’s been nothing but high praise for story architects Jon Favreau and Dave Filoni, but “The Book of Boba Fett” was met with some discontent fans who thought the titular character, arguably one of the most popular characters in the history of Star Wars, was being overshadowed by frequent guest stars.

 The seven-episode season featured multiple chapters dedicated to the Darksaber-wielding Mandalorian (Pedro Pascal) and Grogu (formally known as Baby Yoda) and high-profile appearances from Ahsoka (Rosario Dawson) and a digitally de-aged Luke Skywalker (Mark Hamill).
 But despite this series at times feeling like an All-Star Game with lightsabers, Favreau and Filoni are just doing what they’ve done before: using an existing Star Wars series to show where these connected worlds will branch out next.